 Protect yourself and others during the COVID-19 pandemic

-If you would like to request hand sanitizers to protect yourself, your family, church or non-profit organization members during this pandemic, please email us here with details of your request.
+If you would like to request hand sanitizers or KN95 face masks to protect yourself, your family, church or non-profit organization members, please email us here with details of your request.

 Unable to view the link?
 No worries.
 Simply send us an email at Eula.Wright@arkansas.gov and provide the following information: